-Etanercept is approved by the US Food and Drug Administration for treating adult patients (age ≥ 18 y) with chronic, moderate-to-severe plaque psoriasis; reducing the symptoms and signs of moderate-to-severe polyarticular-course juvenile RA and ankylosing spondylitis; and reducing the signs and symptoms and inhibiting the progression of structural damage associated with psoriatic arthritis.
+Etanercept is approved by the US Food and Drug Administration for treating adult patients (age $\geq 18$ y) with chronic, moderate-to-severe plaque psoriasis; reducing the symptoms and signs of moderate-to-severe polyarticular-course juvenile RA and ankylosing spondylitis; and reducing the signs and symptoms and inhibiting the progression of structural damage associated with psoriatic arthritis.
 Therefore, etanercept may be an effective and safe alternative monotherapy for the treatment of psoriatic arthritis.

 Infliximab (Remicade) is another TNF-neutralizing agent that has been approved for the treatment of Crohn disease, ulcerative colitis, RA (in combination with MTX), ankylosing spondylitis, and psoriatic arthritis.
 It has shown successful results in reducing the signs and symptoms of psoriatic arthritis.
 However, the Food and Drug Administration issued safety warnings for infliximab concerning worsening heart failure in patients with moderate-to-severe congestive heart failure and opportunistic infections such as tuberculosis, histoplasmosis, listeriosis, and pneumocystosis.
-The effects of other anti-TNF medications on psoriasis and psoriatic arthritis are being studied.
-A recent randomized 6-month study by Scarpa et al (2007) showed the early use of MTX in patients with early psoriatic arthritis markedly improved tender and swollen joints and/or entheses; however, no significant difference was found after 3 months of treatment with NSAIDs or MTX.
-These results suggest that other therapeutic approaches capable of modifying the early course of the disease should be used.
+The effects of new generations of biological DMARDs on psoriasis and psoriatic arthritis are being studied.